therden/sequential-links-rustler/README.md

 Basic Usage
 -----------
-`Sequential Links Rustler` accepts a __"URL mask"__ and generates an HTML page with links to the set of resources that were specified, opening it in a new browser tab.
+__Sequential Links Rustler__ accepts a __"URL mask"__ and generates an HTML page with links to the set of resources that were specified, opening the resulting file in a new browser tab.

-A __URL mask__ is a standard URL except that a __range definition__ has been substituted for a numeric value.
+A __URL mask__ is just like a standard URL, except that a __range definition__ has been substituted in place of a numeric value.

-A minimal __range definition__ consists of a *Start* integer and a *Stop* integer, separated by a hyphen and surrounded by curly brackets.
+A minimal __range definition__ consists of a *Start* integer and a *Stop* integer, separated by a hyphen and surrounded by curly brackets.  __Sequential Links Rustler__ generates a series of links, each matching the __URL mask__, with the __range definition__ replaced by the next sequential value it defines.

-For example: in the URL mask
+For example: the URL mask

 `https://therden.github.io/sequential-links-rustler/images/sausage{0-20}.jpeg`

-the range definition is `{0-20}`, and from it `Sequential Links Rustler` will produce and load an HTML page that looks like
+includes the range definition `{0-20}`, and from it __Sequential Links Rustler__ will produce and load an HTML page that looks like

 <figure>
 <img width="90%" align="center" src="assets/Links_screenshot.png">
 </figure>

-Changing the __range definition__ in the above example to `{20-0}` will generate the same page as is shown above, except that the order of the images will be reversed.
+__Sequential Links Rustler__ also supports sequences wit declining values.
+Changing the __range definition__ in the above example to `{20-0}` will generate the same page, but with the order of the images reversed.

-`Sequential Links Rustler` can generate sequences in which successive values differ by more than 1.
-Between the *Stop* value and the closing curly bracket, insert a semi-colon and an integer representing the difference between consecutive values you desire.
+__Sequential Links Rustler__ can generate sequences in which successive values differ by more than 1.
+Between the *Stop* value and the closing curly bracket, just insert a semi-colon and an integer representing the desired difference between consecutive values.

 | range definition | set of values produced |
 | ---------------- | ---------------------- |